abs51295/ossprojects-wiki/Home.md

 In order to engage with the community, you can sign up on [Systers Open Source Slack](http://systers.io/slack-systers-opensource/) and begin asking questions on how to get involved in GSoC in the #gsoc-questions channel.

 **We are only accepting 22-25 proposals.**

+There is a lot of interest to work on the Projects.
+Please remember, even if you are not accepted, anyone can contribute to these projects.
+They will help many people in need.